Avishek-kr/search-places-Reactjs/README.md

 ## Key Points of Recent Updates

 - **Debounce Implementation:**
-  - **Search Input:** Added debounce to the search input to delay API calls until the user stops typing.
   - **Pagination:** Added debounce to the items per page input to prevent excessive re-renders and API calls.
-  - **useDebounce Hook:** Created a custom hook for handling debounce logic in both components.
+  - **useDebounce Hook:** Created a custom hook for handling debounce logic in components.

 - **State Management:**
   - **Empty Input Handling:** Updated logic to prevent API calls when the search input is empty and maintain the current UI state.